0xt3j4s/Google-Calendar-Integration/README.md

 This project implements Google Calendar integration using Django REST API.
 The project utilizes OAuth2 authentication to obtain events from user's calendar after getting the access to user's calendar.

+## Implementation
+- Used Django Framework to integrate Google Calendar.
+- It does not rely on any third-party libraries other than Google's provided standard libraries.

 ## Getting Started
 1. Clone the repository
 ```bash